manleviet/DomainReduction/README.md

-# A Guide to Domain Reduction using Choco Solver
+# Domain Reduction using Choco Solver